 Are you kidding me?

 You do your best not to lose your cool.
 Hundreds of toys worth thousands of dollars that take over YOUR house and cause YOU stress to maintain and tidy and fix, and they say they’re BORED!
 With steam coming out of your ears, you march into the kitchen, whip out a garbage bag, snap it loudly, and stomp back into the playroom.
 Taking out years of frustration, you shove toys into the bag while your children yell and protest.

 Again, all hypothetical.
 Obviously.

 But let’s say something along those lines actually happens.
 It upsets the kids at first, although they eventually calm down because, when they’re forced to admit it, they aren’t happy with the situation, either, and they don’t enjoy living in a mess any more than you do.

-You strip the playroom down to the basics… A set of blocks, a play kitchen with one set of food, an art table with a couple of coloring books and one package of crayons, a few Barbies and a dozen matchbox cars.
+You strip the playroom down to the basics.
+Remove a set of blocks, a play kitchen with one set of food, an art table with a couple of coloring books and one package of crayons, a few Barbies and a dozen matchbox cars.
 You drag the overflowing bags with everything else down to the basement or out to the garage (no, not to the garbage just yet, you were bluffing, obviously).
 Then you head back to the playroom and put each item in a box and put each box on a shelf.

 And you breathe.